-Syntax segmentmemory_attribute=NEWSEGMENTNAME Description The compiler places functions and data objects into named segments which are referred to by the IAR XLINK Linker.
-Use thesegment option to perform one of these operations: • To place all functions or data objects declared with thememory_attribute in segments with names that begin with NEWSEGMENTNAME. • To change the name of the segments SWITCH, INITTAB, CSTACK, RSTACK, and INTVEC to a different name.
-This is useful if you want to place your code or data in different address ranges and you
+The compiler places functions and data objects into named segments which are referred to by the IAR XLINK Linker.
+Use the --segment option to perform one of these operations:

+- To place all functions or data objects declared with the \\memory\attribute in segments with names that begin with NEWSEGMENTNAME. - To change the name of the segments SWITCH, INITTAB, CSTACK, RSTACK, and INTVEC to a different name.

 This is useful if you want to place your code or data in different address ranges and you find the @ notation, alternatively the #pragma location directive, insufficient.
-Note
+Note that any changes to the segment names require corresponding modifications in the linker configuration file.